 Students are permitted to add or drop courses without penalty up to the change of registration deadline.
 Registration changes can be made using self-service at my.StMU.
-The process and deadline are the same for students wanting to change their registration from credit to audit.

 A course dropped before the change of registration deadline will not appear on the student's transcript and the student will be refunded any tuition and fees paid for that course.